Improving Business in the Wilmington Region

 - Founded in 1956, WBD (then known as Wilmington Industrial Development) was formed by prominent businessmen with the idea in mind to aggressively recruit business and industry to the Wilmington region.
 A cutting edge idea at the time that was born more of necessity than strategic planning due to the relocation of the Atlantic Coastline Railroad from Wilmington to Jacksonville Florida.
 When the relocation occurred more than 300 families left the area which prompted the need to recruit new business and industry to replace the lost jobs.
 Over the ensuing decades, several industrial titans were recruited to the area to include General Electric, Corning, International Paper and DuPont.
 Infrastructure also improved over time to include an international airport (ILM) an enhanced Port terminal at the Port of Wilmington with 42′ deep channel and the ability to handle container, bulk and breakbulk goods.
 But it was the completion of I-40 in the early nineties that really took Greater Wilmington and the entire region to all new heights.

 - In the past two decades the region has experienced tremendous growth both in people and in business.
-Now home to GE Hitachi’s Global Nuclear Headquarters, GE Aviation, PPD (one of the largest Clinical Research organizations in the world) and a financial services center for Verizon Wireless, Wilmington has become a major player in the world of business recruitment.
+Now home to GE Hitachi’s Global Nuclear Headquarters, GE Aviation, PPD (one of the largest Clinical Research organizations in the world) and an award-winning logistics firm MegaCorp Logistics, Wilmington has become a major player in the world of business recruitment.
 WBD is now poised to take the region into the next two decades as it focuses its efforts on target industries that are expected to see rapid growth in the 21st century.

 A public private partnership, WBD provides economic development services through contractual relationships with New Hanover County, Pender County and the City of Wilmington.
 The organization is majority funded by the private sector through membership, an annual Golf Tournament and various other opportunities for sponsorship.